 While having breakfast with a member of the Israeli Cabinet and his wife in the breakfast nook of their lovely home, we began to discuss the Jewish-Palestinian conflict.
 After many personal stories about the pain and anguish he had experienced, our discussion turned to possible solutions.
 I asked if he could conceive of anything that could make a breakthrough in this desperate situation.
-He thought for a few moments and then said, “No; the hatred is too deep.”
+He thought for a few moments and then said, “No; too many people have died.”
 I suggested that in my opinion, the only possible solution was the reconciling love of Jesus.
 He quickly said, “I don’t have anything against Jesus, just some Christians.”
 I also answered quickly and without thinking said, “I can understand that, but Jesus wasn’t a Christian.”
 He was visibly taken aback by that statement and repeated it several times, “Jesus wasn’t a Christian…wow!
 Jesus wasn’t a Christian.”
-He even turned to his wife and said; “Leah, Jesus wasn’t a Christian”!
+He even turned to his wife and said; “Leah, Jesus wasn’t a Christian.”

 Several years later, I had a similar conversation with the Chief Rabbi of Israel, and he had the same reaction.
 Like it does for most people, this statement came as a shock to him, but it is irrefutable that Jesus was Jewish and not Christian.
 There was much more to both of these conversations because each man initiated a serious and thoughtful dialogue about Jesus.
 As I look back, those meetings were also important for me because they caused me to ask questions that helped me resolve my question about Christianity, and to become even more Jesus centered.